OptimusPi/SKO/README.md

 anybody who would wish to collaborate.

 ## Compiling
-SDL2 must be downloaded and installed seperately.
+SDL must be downloaded and installed seperately.
 Support for doing so can be found on the SDL website.

 1. Copy contents of operating_system.<OS>.h into operating_system.h